vanityURLs/vanityURLs/README.md

 Features:
  * Fully branded internet domain using Cloudflare [DNS](https://www.cloudflare.com/en-ca/application-services/products/dns/) & [Pages](https://pages.cloudflare.com/)
  * URL redirection (301, 302, 303, 307 and 308)
- * Advanced redirection with splats (e.g., /news/* --> /blog/:splat )
+ * Advanced redirection with splats (e.g., /news/*  &#8594; /blog/:splat )
  * Continuous integration managed by Cloudflare Page Engine

-My objective is to drive it at the terminal and automate it.
+My objective is to work at the command line and automate it.
 So feel free to fork, and customize.

 ## What problem does it solve and why is it useful?